fex01/transparency-information-dictionary/README.md

   }
 ]
 ```

+**Path**: If you used the command `cd tid-service && pip install -r requirements.txt` please switch back to the main directory with `cd ..` after testing :-)

 Let's assume we have to annotate an email-service - so picking tag `C01` for category might be a good start.
 Do the same for other Data Disclosed properties - and other supported [TIL](https://transparency-information-language.github.io/schema/index.html) objects to assemble the necessary tags for [step 2](#2-annotating-services-with-transparency-information).